I help dancers eliminate imposter syndrome. You belong on the dance floor!

 A life-long dancer, Lenora studied dance as a minor to her studies in college.
 It was there that she fell into love with belly dance and began to pursue her path in this art form.
-Since college, she has been teaching and performing belly dance across Arizona and has had the honor of performing with and learning from many belly dance greats.
-It is her desire to push herself to be the best dancer she can be, to share the history as well as the foundational movement to aspiring dancers, and to live a life of grace, creativity, and innovation.
-Although belly dance has become her predominate style, she enjoys fusing her past dance styles in modern and ballet into her belly dance choreography and believes technical variety is important for building well-rounded, strong dancers.
+Since 2013 she has been teaching and performing belly dance across Arizona and has had the honor of performing with and learning from many belly dance greats.

 Apache Junction Parks and Recreation.
 Apache Junction, AZ.
-March 2018-Present
+March 2018-November 2019

 Phoenix College.
 Phoenix, AZ.
 September 2014- December 2015

 Assistant teacher for introductory belly dance class.
-Creates lesson plans and corrects technique to provide a safe foundation in dance for beginning students.
+Created lesson plans and corrected technique to provide a safe foundation in dance for beginning students.

 Studios 806.
 Phoenix, AZ.
 May 2013 - April 2014.